When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 You can also make sure you use a good pet insurance company like Embrace.
 This way you can be prepared for any health problems that may happen in your dog’s life.

-Despite the parents being individually popular, this particular hybrid is not as popular as some of the other Husky or Australian Shepherd mixes.
+Despite the parents being individually popular, this particular mix is not as popular as some of the other Husky or Australian Shepherd mixes.

 There are many different websites you can use, some of the more well known ones include: